ktroach/substance-ui/README.md

 # substance-react

 Substance React is a component library that offers pre-built reusable components with opinionated default styles and behaviors, while at the same time offers complete freedom to override defaults.
-This project was borne for the need to quickly compose user interfaces in a modular and flexible way, by reducing complexities and boilerplate.
-This library is intended to be easy to use in your React and NextJS applications.
+This project was created to quickly compose user interfaces in a modular and flexible way, by reducing complexities and boilerplate.
+It is intended to be easy to use in your React and NextJS applications.
 Substance React provides the building blocks for both Developers and UX Designers, alike, to build highly-componentized and modular interfaces, based on the Design System of your choice.

 Substance React was built with React, Tailwind CSS, and TypeScript